-Now I love all my chickens running around annoying the shit out of me for food, I mean I swear I can’t turn around without almost stepping on the little buggers.
-And let’s not even get started on them bum rushing the front door every time I open it.
+Now I love all my chickens running around annoying me for food, I mean I swear I can’t turn around without almost stepping on the little buggers.
+And let’s not even get started on them bum rushing the front door every time I open it (while secretly wishing they would show the same enthusiasm for their own chicken door).
 As I was watching all my adorable chickens one day I thought to myself ‘You know what I need, an even bigger animal to try and shoo out of my house’.
 Okay, not really buuut…we all know it will end up happening.

 Why should you be raising heritage turkeys?

 - So reason one, turkeys are adorable!
 Like seriously their little snoods (that’s the dangly bit on the nose) are so ugly they’re cute.
 And they are kinda like dogs with feathers, they follow you all around the farm and love scratches.

 - They won’t just up and die on you like broad breasted white turkeys.
 Why is this good, because you can breed them and not have to buy poults every year.
 Poults go anywhere from $6-$15.

 - Since we’re talking breeding, you can sell your heritage poults for $10+ and hatching eggs for around $5+/egg.

 - They taste damn delicious but usually come with a serious price tag at the store.
 Buying a processed heritage pastured turkey can cost you $100 or more.
 Or y’know you can just buy a poult or 2 let them roam around your yard and solve your bug/rodent/snake problem then eat them.

 - You can raise and sell your turkeys to others.
 Yep, that’s right, instead of paying $100 for a turkey you can sell yours!
 Raising, butchering, and selling 20 turkeys a year can get you over $2,000.
 Which more than covers the cost of raising the turkeys.